 Hallmarks of your clinical curriculum at WesternU include:

-- Early direct patient care integrated with the acquisition of foundational knowledge and clinical skills in the first two years.
+- Early direct patient care integrated with the acquisition of foundational knowledge and clinical skills.

-- Early service learning opportunities in a variety of community-based locations in the first two years, emphasizing how to meet the needs of the community through assessment, education, and preventive programs.
+- Early service learning opportunities in a variety of community-based locations, emphasizing how to meet the needs of the community through assessment, education, and preventive programs.

 - Preclinical simulation that allows you to develop foundational clinical skills through a multidisciplinary approach across all traditional dental disciplines.

 - Focusing on oral-systemic connections by integrating biomedical and clinical sciences to the greatest extent possible.

 - Unique inter-professional curriculum featuring case-based learning with small groups of students from several other WesternU health science programs, so you will learn how to work together for patient’s best interest.

 - Patient-centered WesternU dental clinic where as a student “associate” you work with faculty mentors to best meet the needs of patients by emphasizing low student-to-faculty ratios, short appointments, and increased opportunities for 4-handed dentistry in a clinic with state-of-the-art equipment.

 - Extensive Community-based clinical education in a variety of locations in southern California and the region, where you will provide oral health care for diverse populations using a variety of delivery models.

 Structure of the clinical curriculum (including approximate time frames):